History of Chrysler: 2008 financial crisis

 Chrysler's 2008 performance was hard hit among the Big Three U.S. automakers, with 398,119 automobiles and 1,055,003 trucks sold during the year.

-On March 13, 2009, LaSorda told the House of Commons of Canada finance committee that the initial GM-CAW deal was insufficient and that Chrysler would demand an hourly wage cut of $20, breaking the Canadian Autoworkers's negotiating pattern set by GM.
+On March 13, 2009, LaSorda told the House of Commons of Canada finance committee that the initial GM-CAW deal was insufficient and that Chrysler would demand an hourly wage cut of $20, breaking the Canadian Auto Workers's negotiating pattern set by GM.
 He suggested that Chrysler may withdraw from Canada if it fails to achieve more substantial cost savings from the CAW.
 Fiat CEO Sergio Marchionne - Canadian-raised - had also threatened to walk away from a possible (and eventual) merger if the CAW did not make sufficient concessions to match the wages of the "transplants" (foreign automaker's US and Canadian plants), which the union eventually agreed to by cutting benefits.
 Meanwhile Chrysler LLC has since filed for bankruptcy, though Fiat would continue to implement the strategic alliance.

 On March 7, 2009, Chrysler Vice-Chairman Jim Press stated that current sales volume is sufficient to keep the company going as sales should rise in the coming months.
 The Chrysler executive also noted the automaker's February retail sales were better than Ford's as Chrysler continued to curtail lower-margin fleet sales.
 He also said the volumes being forecast for 2009 were within the estimates Chrysler envisioned in preparing its viability plan for the federal government.

 On March 30, 2009, the White House announced it would provide an additional $6 billion in further support to Chrysler contingent on the company finalizing an alliance with Fiat before the end of April.
 Talks and hearings at U.S.Treasury in Washington, D.C. went on throughout the following month.